futurice/windows-app-development-best-practices/README.md

 ```
 .Timeout(Observable.Return(TimeSpan.FromSeconds(10)), vm => Observable.Return(TimeSpan.FromSeconds(1)))
 ```
 However, that will simply timeout immediately.
-The right way to use it is (Notice the Obervable.Timer):
+The correct way to use it is (Notice the Obervable.Timer):
 ```
 .Timeout(Observable.Timer(TimeSpan.FromSeconds(10)), i => Observable.Timer(TimeSpan.FromSeconds(1)))
 ```
 So, in practice the timeout occurs when the passed IObservable completes, not after the passed TimeSpan.

+### If you're using Rx in your ViewModels, use a ReactiveProperty as well

+If you aren't already using an framework that offers you an easy way to bind into your reactive code from XAML, search for a ReactiveProperty helpers class.

 ## Windows App Development